-Business Central includes standard configurations for most business processes, but you can change the configuration to suit the needs of company.
+Business Central includes standard configurations for most business processes, but you can change the configuration to suit the needs of your organization.

 For example, your chart of accounts is prefilled with a number of posting accounts ready for use.
 You can, of course, change the chart of accounts to suit your needs.
 For more information, see Finance.

-From your Role Center, you can access assisted setup guides that help you configure certain scenarios and add features to Business Central.
+From the menu, you can access assisted setup guides that help you configure certain scenarios and add features to Business Central.
 For information about how to access all assisted and manual setup pages, see Getting Ready for Doing Business.

 Some functionality, either general or for specific business processes, can be set up manually in addition to the assisted setup guide.
 The following lists some of functionality that can you can set up manually.

 |Set up payment methods, currencies, and the chart of accounts, and define rules and defaults for managing financial transactions.||Setting Up Finance|

 |Set up your own and your vendors' bank accounts and enable services for importing and exporting bank files.||Setting Up Banking|

 |Configure the rules and values that define your company's sales policies, register new customers, and set up how you communicate with customers.||Setting Up Sales|

 |Configure the rules and values that define your company's purchasing policies, register new vendors, and prioritize your vendors for payment processing.||Setting Up Purchasing|

 |Configure the rules and values that define the company's inventory policies, set up locations if you keep inventory in multiple warehouses, and categorize your items to improve searching and sorting .||Setting Up Inventory|